-However, it should be noted that GTA is normally charged as a felony crime.
+It should be noted that GTA is normally charged as a felony crime.
 In some cases, auto theft charges can be filed under different offenses depending on the details of the case.

-If your intent was to permanently keep the vehicle you stole, you will be charged with grand theft auto, in violation of Penal Code Section 487(d)(1).
+The main difference between GTA and joyriding is exactly how long you intend to keep the vehicle.
+If you intend to keep the vehicle you stole permanently, you will be charged with grand theft auto, in violation of Penal Code Section 487(d)(1).

-In contrast, if your intent were just to drive the car around for a little while, you will normally face charges for joyriding, in violation of VC 10851.
+In contrast, if your intent were just to drive the car around for a little while, you would normally face charges for joyriding, in violation of VC 10851.
+Additionally, in some cases, the prosecutor might even charge you with receiving stolen property in violation of California Penal Code Section 496.

-A common example in Los Angeles County where you would face grand theft auto charges includes a situation where your steal someone's vehicle with the intent to sell it to another person, but change your mind and just abandon it.
+A common example in Los Angeles County where you would face grand theft auto charges is stealing someone's vehicle with the intent to sell it to another person but changing your mind and abandoning it.
+Since you intended to permanently deprive the owner of possession of their car, this would be considered GTA.

+On January 1, 2025, Senate Bill 905 officially went into effect, marking a significant tightening of California laws addressing theft from vehicles.
 Let's take a more thorough look at the legal definitions, penalties, and defenses below.

 Legal Definition of Grand Theft Auto